brokaw/sicp-study/notes/section-1-2.markdown

   (iter 1 1))
 {% endhighlight %}

 Iterative processes carry all their state with them from one step of the iteration to the next.
 Every time the procedure `iter` is called, all the information necessary to evaluate iter is passed on.
-Compare to the recursive procedure above, where the expression `(* n (factorial (- n 1))` can't be fully evaluated until the the last factorial call reaches the base case of n = 0.
+Compare to the recursive procedure above, where the expression `(* n (factorial (- n 1))` can't be fully evaluated until the the last factorial call reaches the base case of n = 1.

 The fact that the Scheme procedure above calls itself doesn't mean that the process is recursive.
 The key differentiator is whether the procedure call contains all the information it needs to evalute, or whether evaluation is deferred to a future call to the procedure.

-**Tree recursion**
+## Tree recursion

 The Fibonacci numbers are another function which can be naturally defined recursively